 - All students should take MOL 214 as one of the two semesters.

-- For the second biology course with a lab:
+- WIth a 5 on the AP bio exam, for the second biology course with a lab:

 - Past students have taken advanced lab-based biology courses including Core Lab (MOL 350, NEU 350), Comparative Physiology (EEB 314), Ecology (EEB 321), Human Adaptation (ANT 215/EEB 315).